 - Does your business meet those needs?

-- What prompts them to buy?
+- What triggers prompt them to buy?

 - How much time do they invest in researching options?

-Most of all, observe their emotions.
-It’s true that people buy products and services to meet a need.
+Of course, people buy products and services to meet a need.
 But it may surprise you to know that emotions drive most purchases.

 Be So Good They Can’t Ignore You